Will Staging Sell My Home?

-As a back drop to this story let me tell you that this particular home was in great shape and did not need any staging.
+As a backdrop to this story let me say that this particular home was in great shape and did not need any staging.
 The seller had tasteful furniture, paint selections and there was barely any clutter at all.
-It literally would have taken the seller under an hour with my guidance to go through the home and get it in tip top showing shape.
+It literally would have taken the seller under an hour with my guidance to go through the home and get it in tip-top showing shape.

-To be kind, the Realtor representing the seller did very little real estate marketing.
+To be kind, the Realtor representing the seller did hardly any real estate marketing.
 Certainly nothing creative.
-You could not find their website for any kind of local real estate searches.
+You could not find their website for any local real estate searches.
 The photography and descriptions of the property were average at best.
 There was nothing the agent did that made this home stand out whatsoever.

 I knew there was a chance I would be speaking to this seller again.
-Sure enough that is exactly what happened.
-The house didn’t sell and the owner called me 4 months later to get the job done.
+Sure enough, that is exactly what happened.
+The house didn’t sell, and the owner called me four months later to get the job done.
 The home sold within a few weeks after I took over the listing.
 I should also emphasize that the stager took their “things” with them when the other Realtor was relieved of duty.

-The seller in the case threw the baby out with the bath water.
-They were blinded by the Realtors offer to stage the home for them and forgot about what is really important to sell a home.
+The seller in the case threw the baby out with the bathwater.
+The Realtors blinded them offer to stage the home for them and forgot about what is necessary to sell a home.

 Folks staging does not sell a home!
 Staging is a tool that can enhance everything thing else you do.
 It is the icing on the cake.
 What matters most in successfully selling a home?
-After twenty seven years in the business that is a really easy question to answer.
+After twenty-nine years in the business that is an easy question to answer.
 Here is what matter most:

 There are thousands upon thousands of homes that sell every week without professional home staging.
 This is not to discount the importance of having a great looking home.
-You absolutely want a well presented home as first impressions mean everything.
+You want a well-presented home as first impressions mean everything.

 Just do yourself a favor and don’t pick a real estate agent because they have offered to do home staging for you.
-Pick a Realtor based on their track record of selling homes!
+Select a Realtor based on their track record of selling homes!

 Additional Home Selling & Staging Resources

-Do you think your home could really use staging to enhance it’s appeal?
+Do you think your home could use staging to enhance its appeal?
 Here are some excellent references to learn more about home staging.

 - 15 secrets to staging your home brought to you via HGTV.